alsuren/alsuren.github.io/cv.md

 ## Collabora

-Software Engineer - 09/2009 - 09/2011
+### Software Engineer - 09/2009 - 09/2011

-Collabora is an Open Source Software Consultancy
+Collabora is an Open Source Software Consultancy which maintains many core pieces of technology for Desktop Linux.

 * Developed and maintained APIs and protocol implementations for the Telepathy VoIP/IM framework.
 * Developed XMPP<->SIP bridge, and debugged GStreamer<->SIP Phone RTP incompatibilities using WireShark